Masturbation is a topic that carries many misconceptions with it. One of these is that masturbation has a negative effect on your skin.

 Some people believe that masturbating or having sex can lead to acne breakouts, especially in puberty.

 No, masturbation does not cause acne directly, but it does affect your hormones which can (sometimes) lead to acne.

 Puberty is also the time of hormonal changes, particularly the increase of the male hormone testosterone and it is usually the onset of acne breakouts as well as first experiences with masturbation.

 Testosterone is the hormone most associated with male sexual characteristics and occurs in large amounts in men’s bodies.

 It is also present in women’s bodies but in relatively small amounts compared to men.
 According to research, having an orgasm can lead to a small increase in testosterone in both men and women.

-Increases in testosterone levels in both men and women triggers increased sebum production in the skin.
+Increases in testosterone levels in both men and women trigger increased sebum production in the skin.

 But studies have also found that this temporary influx of testosterone caused by masturbation returns back to normal within minutes.

-The increase in sebum production does not cause acne unless there is a build-up of dead skin cells as well as bacteria that traps sebum inside the pore and clogs the follicle.
+The increase in sebum production does not cause acne unless there is a build-up of dead skin cells as well as bacteria that traps sebum inside the pore and clog the follicle.

 Shiny skin due to increased sebum production is more likely to be an indicator of indulging in masturbation, but if the oil production goes up for a few hours, the excess sebum is not going to end up being trapped in pores.